Marcus Cote is a freelance photographer from the Space Coast of Florida.

-He shot this amazing ‘Milky Way selfie’ photo and has been kind enough to talk through how to shoot a Milky Way self portrait like this and to share some other photography tips.
+He shot this amazing ‘Milky Way selfie’ photo (above) and has been kind enough to talk through how to shoot a Milky Way self portrait like this and to share some other photography tips.
 Enjoy!

 My main source of planning came from prior knowledge about photographing the Milky Way galactic core and its position in the night sky.